plone/volto/docs/source/blocks/settings.md

 };
 ```

-you can also pass the full config for the block, using an object:
+You can also pass the full configuration for the block using an object:

 ```js
 const initialBlocks = {